 3. Ponta Preta

-Ponta preta beach and dune in Santa Maria, Sal Island, Cape Verde, Africa.
+Ponta Preta beach and dune in Santa Maria, Sal Island, Cape Verde, Africa.

-Ponta preta beach and dune in Santa Maria, Sal Island, Cape Verde, Africa.
+Ponta Preta beach and dune in Santa Maria, Sal Island, Cape Verde, Africa.

 Ponta Preta is a stunning area known for its big waves and surf opportunities.
 It’s less crowded than Praia de Santa Maria and offers a different, more tranquil beach experience.